 Over the years, a combination of special funding has provided for campus expansion.
 Since 1985, the North Carolina General Assembly has approved \$5 million in special legislation for campus construction.
-In statewide bond referendums, voters approved \$5 million in 1993 and \$14 million in 2000 for capital projects at A-B Tech.
-In 2016, voters approved a statewide bond referendum that allocated \$5.4 million to A-B Tech for renovations and repairs.
+In statewide bond referendums, voters approved \$5 million in 1993, \$14 million in 2000, and \$5.4 million in 2016 for capital projects at A-B Tech.

 Since 1987, Buncombe County voters have approved \$13.5 million in bonds to be used for campus additions and renovations.
 In 2011, Buncombe County voters also approved a 1⁄4-cent sales tax dedicated to A-B Tech for construction and major renovations.
 The sales tax funded construction of the Ferguson Center for Allied Health and Workforce Development, dedicated in 2015, and the Mission Health/A-B Tech Conference Center and a 650-space parking garage, both dedicated in 2016.
-Construction of a new Arts & Sciences building is planned for 2016-17.